catskull/catskull.github.io/shop/32kcart.md

 No cartridge label is included.

 Rom is re-flashable with most cart flashers.
 If you don't have a flasher but would like your cart re-flashed in the future, you can ship it back to me and provide me return postage and I'll re-flash it for you.
 Or you could just buy another cart, since it's probably cheaper than shipping it back and forth.

-All boards are HASL coated.
-What that means is that they're more susceptible to corrosion than OEM games.
-For most people, that will not cause any issues, but if you're worried about it I suggest you do not buy a cart.

 I will ship to the address entered on the PayPal checkout page, so please double check to make sure it's correct.